chamamme/react-laravel-datatable/readme.md

 ```

-- ### Onclick Event on cells
+### Onclick Event on cells
-    Maybe you might want to add a onClick event to records in a specific column (cell).
+    Maybe you want to add an onClick event to records in a specific column (cell).
 You can easily do that by indicating an onClick property in the columns defination.

 ```js